goauthentik/authentik/website/docs/core/certificates.md

     `/foo.pem` Will be imported as the keypair `foo`.
 Based on its content its either imported as certificate or private key.

-    Currently, only RSA Keys are supported, so if the file contains `BEGIN RSA PRIVATE KEY` it will imported as private key.
+    Files containing `PRIVATE KEY` it will imported as private key.

     Otherwise it will be imported as certificate.